thetardigrades/SolanaGameServer/README.md

 Solana Game Server is the first decentralized Game Server designed for web3 gaming.

-The problem SolGames aims to solve is to make it possible and easy for traditional game developers using tools such as Unity, Unreal, etc. to use blockchain/crypto mechanics to build novel games ontop of the Solana platform.
+The problem SGS tries to solve is to make it possible and easy for traditional game developers using tools such as Unity, Unreal, etc. to use blockchain/crypto mechanics to build novel games ontop of the Solana platform.

-SolGames provide a series of on-chain APIs and infrastructure to enable developers to rapidly build new blockchain experiences without having to directly write or deploy any smart contracts.
-Game developers should be focused on building the most delightful, engaging, global games - not figuring out decentralized infrastructure.
+This includes features of a game server such as maintaining decentralized, tamperproof game state, and providing secure/trustless execution by running on top of Solana.

+SGS handles the hard bits to provide customizable game server environments for non-crypto game developers.

-Code will be stored here first and published to mainnet periodically.
+Code will be stored here and deployed to Solana mainnet periodically.

 # Possible features (sorted by priority)
 - Stable, free non-blockchain API for testing